vispy/vispy/doc/getting_started/modern-gl.rst

 convenient.
 So instead, we'll use a view matrix that will map the the world space to camera space.
 This is pretty much as if we were orienting the camera at a given position and look toward a given direction.
-In the meantime, we can further refine the whole pipeline by providing a model matrix that will maps the object's local coordinate space into world space.
+In the meantime, we can further refine the whole pipeline by providing a model matrix that will map the object's local coordinate space into world space.
 For example, this will be useful for rotating an object around its center.
 To sum up, we need: